Creates a portal widget to continuously stream frames from a running Sketch into a Jupyter notebook.

 throttle_frame_rate: float = 30 - throttle portal frame rate below Sketch’s frame rate

-time_limit: float = 0.0 - time limit in seconds for Sketch portal; set to 0 (default) for no limit
+time_limit: float = 0.0 - time limit in seconds for the Sketch Portal; set to 0 (default) for no limit